 She is happy to join a dynamic team to help women affected by ovarian cancer and their relative to find the support they need as well as raising the awareness of this disease in the general public and in the health sector.

-Marlena joined Ovarian Cancer Canada in 2013 as the Awareness Coordinator for the Pacific Region.
-With several years of experience in marketing and communications in both the private and in the non-profit sector, she has joined the Ovarian Cancer Canada team to raise awareness throughout the region and work closely with volunteers in British Columbia and the Yukon.
+Ashley joined Ovarian Cancer Canada in 2014 as the Administrative Coordinator.
+Recently she has assumed the role of Interim Regional Coordinator for the Ontario Region.
+With several years of experience in community outreach and engagement in the non-profit sector, she has joined the Ovarian Cancer Canada team to raise awareness throughout the region and work closely with volunteers in Ontario.